Colds

 Vitamin D might ward off colds.
 Researchers have discovered that Vitamin D is a powerful immune enhancer that may prevent colds.

 Those in the study with the highest Vitamin D levels were less likely to get colds and flu.
-If they did get ill, their recovery time was much shorter than those with low levels of this powerful vitamin.
-Vitamin D is available as a supplement and is formed in your body upon exposure to sunlight.
+If they did get ill, their recovery time was much shorter than that of those with low levels of this powerful vitamin.
+Vitamin D is available as a supplement and is formed in the body upon exposure to sunlight.

 Herbs and Essential Oils